 Do not vent gases into the atmosphere.

-- When all gas and oil is recovered from the pinched piping, 4 disconnect the charge hose and close the service ports. - 5 Cut off the upper part of the liquid, gas, and high pressure/low pressure gas stop valve pipes along the black line.
-Use an appropriate tool (e.g. a pipe cutter, a pair of nippers).
+- When all gas and oil is recovered from the pinched piping, disconnect the charge hose and close the service ports - Cut off the upper part of the following pipes with an appropriate tool (e.g. a pipe cutter):